Configure Replication

 # Preview the pushes that would be enqueued; enqueues nothing

-# Enqueue the diverging tags (a standalone scrub drains them end-of-run)
+# Enqueue the diverging tags and drain them end-of-run

 By default reconciliation is additive: it pushes diverging or downstream-missing tags and never deletes.
 With --dry-run it previews the work without enqueuing anything: it lists an EnqueueReplicationPush for each diverging or downstream-missing tag and, for any downstream marked prune = true, an EnqueueReplicationDelete for each downstream-only tag.

 A downstream marked prune = true is treated as an authoritative one-way mirror: reconciliation also enumerates its tags (via the OCI list-tags endpoint) and deletes any that are absent locally, so it converges exactly to the local tag set.
+Retention enforcement (angos prune) mirrors its deletions to prune = true downstreams as well, and only to those, so additive downstreams never lose content because of upstream retention.
 Pruning is one-way-mirror-only: enabling it on an active-active peer would delete a tag the peer authored that has not yet replicated back.

 Leave prune = false for active-active peers.
 The delete does carry a source_ts, so the receiver applies last-writer-wins rather than deleting unconditionally.
 But that only protects a downstream tag dated in the future relative to the reconcile decision.
 A peer's legitimately-newer tag whose created_at predates the reconcile run is still removed.